 Bachelor of Arts in Finance

-Graduates from the Bachelor of Arts in Finance program will be able to:
+Students who successfully complete the Bachelor of Arts in Finance degree program will be able to:

 - Apply financial theories to conduct financial analysis;